 - Episodic treatment - These treatments are used to manage episodes of prolonged bleeding.

 Over recent decades, genetically engineered clotting factor medications have been made available to help replenish clotting factors and prevent prolonged bleeding.
-This medication is administered as an injection on a regular basis in the case of severe haemophilia.
-Children with haemophilia A are often taught to give self-injections so as to minimize the need for hospital admissions as they pass into adulthood.
+This medication is administered as an injection on a regular basis in the case of severe hemophilia.
+Children with hemophilia A are often taught to give self-injections so as to minimize the need for hospital admissions as they pass into adulthood.
 An implantable port is sometimes surgically placed under the skin (e.g. Port-a-Cath).
 This is connected to a blood vessel near the heart and can be used each time injections are given.
 These preventive medications need to be continued lifelong to prevent bleeding episodes.